2684 V (Diazepam 10 mg)

 Pill imprint 2684 V has been identified as Diazepam 10 mg.

-Diazepam is used in the treatment of anxiety; light sedation; muscle spasm; alcohol withdrawal; meniere's disease (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
-FDA has not classified the drug for risk during pregnancy.
+Diazepam is used in the treatment of anxiety; muscle spasm; light sedation; alcohol withdrawal; meniere's disease (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
+There is positive evidence of human fetal risk during pregnancy.
 Diazepam 10 mg has a low potential for abuse relative to the drugs in schedule 3.
 The drug has a currently accepted medical use in treatment in the United States.
 Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.

 See also related documents.